The Bankrate promise

 The tax break for traditional IRAs can be significant, but it can be limited by your income and whether you’re covered by a workplace retirement plan.
 The IRS has further details, but the upshot is that if your income is too high, you won’t be able to make a pre-tax contribution.
 However, you can still make an after-tax, or non-deductible, contribution to a traditional IRA.

-In contrast, contributions to a Roth IRA are made with after-tax income.
+In contrast, contributions to a Roth IRA account are made with after-tax income.
 Like a traditional IRA, the Roth allows you to defer tax on any dividends and capital gains in the account.
 Then when you take a qualified distribution, it’s tax-free.
+While there are technically income restrictions on contributing to a Roth IRA, you can legally get around them by opening a backdoor Roth IRA.

-How much tax will you pay on withdrawals?
+How much tax will you pay on IRA withdrawals?

 In contrast, for a traditional IRA, you’ll typically pay tax on withdrawals as if they were ordinary income.
 If you’re in the 20 percent marginal tax bracket, you’d owe 20 percent of the withdrawal.

 However, for traditional IRAs, the amount that you owe taxes on also depends on whether you were able to contribute with pre-tax money or not.
-If you weren’t able to take a tax break for current taxes, you’re contributing after-tax money to the IRA.
+If you weren’t able to take a tax break for the current tax year, you’re contributing after-tax money to the IRA.
 Therefore, the IRS doesn’t charge you on this nondeductible portion of a withdrawal, though you’ll still owe taxes on any earnings.

 As noted above, the IRS allows you to withdraw contributions to the Roth IRA without penalty at any time.
 Any non-qualified withdrawals that exceed your contributions, though, are subject to a penalty tax.